Jetta TDI (1999.5-2005), Golf and New Beetle TDI (1998-2006) new owner, buyer's guide, and common issue checklist

 If you just purchased this car, many sellers will have the timing belt changed to add value to the car.
 Many don't know how to properly index the tolerances that a diesel engine needs or the procedures for replacing the timing belt on a TDI.
 Some have used a mechanic who is familiar with gasoline cars and messes up the TDI engine.
 At least remove the timing belt cover and inspect the parts to see if they look new as some sellers will outright lie.
 If you have any doubt about the timing belt, have it changed as soon as possible not as soon as practical!

-Engine oil: 10,000 mile change w/filter if you are using synthetic engine oil for diesels.
+10,000 mile change w/filter if you are using synthetic engine oil for diesels.
 See 1000q: diesel engine oil for a list of direct injection (non pumpe duse) engine oils.
 See 1000q: pumpe duse engine oil for a list of oils approved by VW for pumpe duse engines.
 Generally speaking, long oil change intervals are good for the engine assuming that you use the correct engine oil.
 It's normal for the oil to be black, even when new.
 See the engine oil lists for more details.
-See 1000q: oil change procedure for the "how to".
+See 1000q: oil change procedure for the DIY procedure.

 Tire air pressure: as specified by the manufacturer.
 There is a sticker inside the fuel door, on the inside of the driver's side door, or in the trunk which will specify an appropriate cold tire air pressure.
 Check tire pressure when the tire is cool or you haven't driven the car in at least 5 hours.
 A generic tire pressure for an average weight passenger car is 32 psi.
 Never exceed the cold tire pressure listed on the side of the tire.